A new method for measuring angle-resolved phases in photoemission: Abstract

 \section{Abstract}

-In photoionization, the photoemission delay of an electron wave packet is the delay with respect to a wave packet travelling in free space (i.e., in the absence of the ion), from the same point and with the same final velocity.
-It is usually measured in attoseconds, and varies with the kinetic energy and the angle of emission of the electron wave packet.
-We present a new interferometric method of measurement, using two phase-locked Extreme Ultraviolet pulses of frequency $\omega$ and $2\omega$, from a Free-Electron Laser.
-Phase differences $\Delta \tilde \eta$ between one- and two-photon ionization channels, averaged over multiple wave packets, are extracted for neon $2p$ electrons as a function of emission angle and photoelectron energy.
-At a kinetic energy of 8.6 eV, the generalized delay difference (defined as the energy derivative of $\Delta \tilde \eta$) is $\sim$ 230 attoseconds, for emission perpendicular to the electric vector.
-For emission parallel to the electric vector, the delay difference is nearly zero.
+Quantum mechanically, photoionization can be fully described by the complex photoionization amplitudes that describe the transition between the ground state and the continuum state.
+Knowledge of the value of the phase of these amplitudes has been a central interest in photoionization studies and newly developing attosecond science, since the phase can reveal important information about phenomena such as electron correlation.
+We present a new attosecond-precision interferometric method of angle-resolved measurement for the phase of the photoionization amplitudes, using two phase-locked Extreme Ultraviolet pulses of frequency $\omega$ and $2\omega$, from a Free-Electron Laser.
+Phase differences $\Delta \tilde \eta$ between one- and two-photon ionization channels, averaged over multiple wave packets, are extracted for neon $2p$ electrons as a function of emission angle at photoelectron energies 7.9, 10.2, and 16.6 eV. $\Delta \tilde \eta$ is nearly constant for emission parallel to the electric vector but increases at 10.2 eV for emission perpendicular to the electric vector.
 We model our observations with both perturbation and \textit{ab initio} theory, and find excellent agreement.
-The existing methods for attosecond measurement, streaking and Reconstruction of Attosecond Beating By Interference of Two-photon Transitions, require an IR dressing field, and the data must be corrected for its effects i.e., Coulomb-laser coupling shift and continuum-continuum coupling shift, respectively.
-Our new method measures a different, generalized delay, but is free from these effects and provides a new tool for attosecond science.
+In the existing method for attosecond measurement, Reconstruction of Attosecond Beating By Interference of Two-photon Transitions (RABBITT), a phase difference between two-photon pathways involving absorption and emission of an infrared photon is extracted.
+Our method can be used for extraction of a phase difference between single-photon and two-photon pathways and provides a new tool for attosecond science, which is complementary to RABBITT.